ritiksaxena124/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: 💡 Feature Request
-about: Suggest an enhancement to Meshery.
+about: Suggest an enhancement to the project.
 title: ''
 labels: 'kind/enhancement'
 assignees: ''